 The leading part taken by a youth club leader and a Quaker church member remind us of the close connection between the youth clubs (often run by local churches) which catered for the age group in which many if not most teds found themselves.

 The article is often amusing: somewhat disengaged teds who get fed up easily; “eccentricity of dress” being a sure-fire way to identify teddy boys; and why on earth did they pick out communism as incompatible with being a teddy boy?
-Were there the equivalents of Socialist Workers’ Party and Derek Hatton figures infiltrating the movement at the time?
+Were there the equivalents of Socialist Workers’ Party and Derek Hatton figures infiltrating the youth scene at the time?
 Had the authorities and the media been painting teds as traitors to the nation in the pay of the Soviet Union?
 I know it was the Cold War, but its relevance to the teds of the time seems in some places to show more paranoia than sense.
 Rather interesting are the ideas for “centres for Teddy boys run by Teddy boys” with “recreation and sports facilities” and adducements of “holiday camps and free legal advice” L how would these have worked out had they ever materialised?

 POSTED October 2015.